Paleis Het Loo Overview By Night Header

 • Energy recovery from ventilation air; both cold (summer) and heat (winter);

-• Fully programmable BMS (in which, for example, different operating times of the various building parts can be recorded);
+• Fully programmable Building Management System (BMS), in which, for example, different operating times of different building parts can be taken into account;

-• Pumps and fans are equipped with high-efficiency electric motors;
+• Pumps and fans, equipped with high-efficiency electric motors;

 • LED-lighting;